mrprofile/reactjs-sample-application/README.md

 # React with Flux Starter Kit
-This contains the completed environment setup that we walk through in detail in module 2 of ["Building Applications with React and Flux" on Pluralsight](http://www.pluralsight.com/author/cory-house).
+This contains the completed environment setup to builid a sample application with React and Flux".

 ##This starter kit gives you the following:
 - React, React Router, and Flux for ultra-responsive UI development